Is It Legal To Send A Fake Text Message To Scare Someone

 Conclusion

-At the end, it is not legal to send a fake text message to scare someone.
+In the end, it is not legal to send a fake text message to scare someone.
 It can lead to serious consequences, including legal troubles and charges of online harassment.
 But if the guy is your friend and you want to prank through texts, then do set some limited boundaries.
 There will be nothing wrong within its limit.

 If you find yourself on the receiving end of such a message, remember to protect yourself by not engaging with the sender, blocking them, and reporting the incident.